underscoreio/underscoreio/src/html/_posts/2016-06-27-opaque-transparent-interpreters.md

 The result of `draw` is `Unit`, so we cannot use this result to construct more pictures.

-Like illustrates the essential features of the interpreter pattern: describing a picture is the "describing the computation" part, and calling `draw` is the "running the computation" part.
+This illustrates the essential features of the interpreter pattern: describing a picture is the "describing the computation" part, and calling `draw` is the "running the computation" part.

 ## Why Do We Use Interpreters?

-The main reason functional programmers so like the interpreter pattern is how it allows us to deal with effects.
+One important reason for functional programmers liking the interpreter pattern is how it allows us to deal with effects.
-Effects are problematics, because they break [substitution][simple].
+Effects are problematic, because they break [substitution][simple].
 Substitution allows easy reasoning about code, so functional programmers strive hard to maintain it.
 At some point you have to have effects---if not, the programm will not do anything useful.
 The secret to allowing effects is to delay them until some point in the program where we don't care about substitution anymore.
-For example, in a web service we can delay effects till we've constructed the program to create the response, and run that program, causing our database effects and so on to occur.
+For example, in a web service we can delay effects till we've constructed the program to create the response, and then run that program, causing our database effects and so on to occur.
+In Doodle we delay effects---drawing---until we've fully described the picture we want to draw.
+If you're familiar with computer graphics, Doodle is essentially constructing a [scene graph][scene-graph].

 ## Reification

-Reification is an integral part of the interpreter pattern.
+[Reification][reification] is an integral part of the interpreter pattern.
 Reification means to make the abstract concrete.
 In the context of interpreters this means to turn an action into data.
 For example, in the context of Doodle when we call `Image.circle(100)` this turns into a `case class` rather than drawing something on the screen.